Perian-io/dagster-perian/README.md

 ## Introduction

-This Dagster integration allows you to easily dockerize your codebase and execute it on the PERIAN platform, our serverless GPU environment.
+This Dagster integration allows you to easily dockerize your codebase and execute it on the [PERIAN platform](https://perian.io), our serverless GPU environment.
 By leveraging this integration, you can streamline your workflow, enabling efficient code deployment and execution without the need for managing infrastructure.

+For more information, please visit the [PERIAN documentation](https://perian.io/docs).

 ### Features